andreastif/google-homepage/README.md

 		Visited
 		Hover
 		Active
+		Link
 	*Specificity

-Future improvements should include mediaqueries to make the webpage responsive for mobile units.
+Future improvements should include mediaqueries to make the webpage responsive for mobile units but also labels, alts etc for screen readers.